 AAAPP Operational Updates

-The Area Agency on Aging of Pasco-Pinellas lobby is open 9am – 4:30pm daily for all deliveries, including mail, packages, overnight deliveries and all submissions related to the OAA RFP process.
+The Area Agency on Aging of Pasco-Pinellas lobby is open 8:30am – 4:30pm daily for all deliveries, including mail, packages, and overnight deliveries.
 The office remains closed to the general public.
 All critical services will continue to be available by phone.

 - Our Helpline and Intake/Screening/Medicaid teams remain open during normal business hours.
 You can reach us at 1-800-963-5337 or 727-217-8111 for out of area callers.

 - Our nutrition providers remain available.
-Home meal delivery is being completed with six feet of distance to protect the elder receiving the meal and congregate dining has transitioned into drive-through dining services.
+Home meal delivery is being conducted using social distancing measures to protect seniors receiving the meal and congregate dining has transitioned into drive-through dining services.
 Drive through meal options are readily available for any older adult 60+.
-To sign up, call Neighborly (Pinellas residents) at 727-573-9444 or Pasco Senior Services (Pasco residents) at 727-834-3340.
+To sign up, call the Neighborly Care Network (Pinellas residents) at 727-573-9444 or Pasco County Senior Services (Pasco residents) at 727-834-3340.

 - Our SHINE (Serving Health Insurance Needs of Elders) and Senior Victim Advocacy/Elder Abuse teams are available for support and assistance via telephone only.
 You can reach both programs via the Helpline number above.